Between April 3rd and April 14th, DMPS students in grades 3 through 11 will be taking the Iowa Assessments (formerly known as the ITBS or ITED).

 Your student’s scores are presented in various ways including:

 - National Standard Score (NSS) is a score that describes performance on an achievement continuum from Kindergarten through 12th grade.
 The NSS allows you to monitor your student’s growth and compare performance from year to year.
 The NSS is also used in Iowa to determine your student’s level of proficiency in reading, mathematics and science.
-An explanation of the levels of proficiency can be found here.

 - National Percentile Rank (NPR) is a score that describes the relative comparison of your student’s performance to other students in the nation who are in the same grade and were tested at the same time of year.
 An NPR of 80 means that your student’s performance was better than 80% of the students who took the test.